hiero-ledger/hiero-gradle-conventions/README.md

 In each Module (subproject), apply one of the `org.hiero.gradle.module.*` plugins and, if desired, additional `org.hiero.gradle.feature.*` plugins.

-For example, to define a Library Module that also provides _test fixtures_ and has _JMH benchmarks_, the plugin block should look like this:
+For example, to define a Library Module that also provides _test fixtures_ and has _JMH benchmarks_, the plugins block should look like this:

 ```